nixos-rocm/nixos-rocm/README.md

 * [HIP](https://github.com/ROCm-Developer-Tools/HIP)
 * [pytorch](https://github.com/ROCmSoftwarePlatform/pytorch) (Note that AMD's ROCm port of pytorch does not support current pytorch extension mechanisms for C++ or CUDA plugins, so many libraries that depend upon pytorch will not work.)
 * [TensorFlow](https://github.com/ROCmSoftwarePlatform/tensorflow-upstream)

+## Miscellaneous Notes and Workarounds

+The ROCm suite of libraries and compilers is still somewhat immature and changing rapidly.
+This brings with it some irregularities due to upstream quirks, and means that our packaging is always racing to keep up with the rapid rate of change.
+These are notes on problems you may run into as a ROCm user.

+-  When running things like pytorch or tensorflow that rely upon MIOpen on a gfx803 GPU, you may need to set the environment variable `MIOPEN_DEBUG_CONV_IMPLICIT_GEMM=0` to avoid an error like `Failed to get function: gridwise_convolution_implicit_gemm_v4_nchw_kcyx_nkhw_lds_double_buffer`.